Skip to main content

 Io Myers Studio, Esme Timbery Creative Practice Lab

-Please join Associate Professor Erin Brannigan in conversation with artists Matthew Day, Dr. Diana Baker Smith (UNSW Art and Design), and Dr. Clare Britton (UNSW School of Arts and Media) to launch Erin’s book, The Persistence of Dance: Choreography as Concept and Material in Contemporary Art (Ann Arbor: University of Michigan Press, 2023).
+Please join Associate Professor Erin Brannigan in conversation with artists Matthew Day, Victoria Hunt, and Dr. Clare Britton (UNSW School of Arts and Media) to launch Erin’s book, The Persistence of Dance: Choreography as Concept and Material in Contemporary Art (Ann Arbor: University of Michigan Press, 2023).
+The evening will be hosted by Dr. Bryoni Trezise.

 The Persistence of Dance: Choreography and Contemporary Art 1990s-2020s is the second of two monographs by Erin on dance and the visual arts, the first being Choreography, Visual Art, and Experimental Composition 1950s-1970s (London: Routledge, 2022).
 The Persistence of Dance seeks to understand a new field of intermedial creative work that has garnered attention from our major art institutions, changed the way that dance circulates in cultural economies, and become an exemplar of post-disciplinary art.
 This work is distinct from contemporary dance presented on the stage that has its lineage in theatre and ballet, and is rather contemporary choreography where the central preoccupations and conditions correspond to those driving the broader contemporary arts: dance as contemporary art medium.
 Such dance-based works have found their way into visual arts contexts through a lineage including choreographers such as Anna Halprin, Simone Forti, and Yvonne Rainer.
 This work, currently exemplified in the case studies in the book (Meg Stuart, Sarah Michelson, Maria Hassabi, Shelley Lasica, Agatha Gothe-Snape, Adam Linder, Boris Charmatz and Latai Taumoepeau), is neither subsumed into the logic of the visual arts from its outside nor an invention from within.
 Rather, the book argues for the crucial role such work has played within broader aesthetic developments in the arts since the mid-twentieth century, and its position today as a distinct permutation of art categories such as the post-conceptual and post-disciplinary in the contemporary situation.